DiRoots-Limited/DiRoots.One.Releases/README.md

 Manage Revit parameters inside project and family environments.
 Create new parameters, modify existing parameters, export/import parameters to/from Excel and Shared Parameters file.
 Edit Shared Parameter in a user-friendly maner (no more Notepad).

 - PointKit
-A free Autodesk Revit Add-in to boost your productivity when working with Point Clouds.
+Autodesk Revit Add-in to boost your productivity when working with Point Clouds.

 - QuickViews
 An Autodesk Revit Add-in to easily create Internal Elevation/Section Views and Callouts from Rooms/Spaces.